a-pichard/42sh/README.md

 # Introduction
-42sh is an EPITECH year end project writen in C. The project aim to reproduce a shell inspired from TCSH.
+42sh is an EPITECH (TECH1) year's end project writen in C. The project aim to reproduce a shell inspired from TCSH.

 * Grade: A
 * Final Mark: 30,5 / 43